Tag: reflection

 The disciples didn’t just sit in their pain (fear).
 They woke Jesus up.
 That was wise.

-(and Timothy) didn’t just sit in their pain that the Corinthians appeared to be abandoning them or letting their love (of Paul and Timothy and/or God) cold.
+(and Timothy) didn’t just sit in their pain that the Corinthians appeared to be abandoning them or letting their (of Paul and Timothy and/or God) cold.
 A letter was written and delivered.
 It was said aloud and shared among the Corinthians (and other churches).

 Job didn’t just sit.
 He carthartically released his pain.
 We often think of the Book of Job as Job mostly sitting with the others.
 While he is, Job is also doing what a lot of us try to do when we are in pain (spiritual and emotional, especially)…we process.